AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/understand-test-results.md

 Wenn Sie auf die Details einer einzelnen Seite klicken, erhalten Sie Informationen zu den bewerteten Elementen der Seite sowie Anleitungen zur Problembehebung, falls Verbesserungsmöglichkeiten festgestellt werden.
 Die Details der Tests und die damit verbundenen Anleitungen werden von Google Lighthouse bereitgestellt.

 ![](assets/page-level-scores.png)

-## Lokale Testausführung {#local-test-execution}

-Da es sich bei den Testklassen um JUnit-Tests handelt, können sie von standardmäßigen Java-IDEs wie Eclipse, IntelliJ, NetBeans usw. ausgeführt werden.

-Wenn diese Tests jedoch unbedingt ausgeführt werden müssen, müssen verschiedene Systemeigenschaften festgelegt werden, die von den aem-testing-clients (und den zugrunde liegenden Sling Testing Clients) erwartet werden.

-Die Systemeigenschaften lauten wie folgt:

-* `sling.it.instances - should be set to 2`
-* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
-* `sling.it.instance.runmode.1 - should be set to author`
-* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
-* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
-* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
-* `sling.it.instance.runmode.2 - should be set to publish`
-* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
-* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`